 In-scope commodities can have more than one level of secondary packaging, such as an inner pack (bundles) and intermediate packs (inner case).
-Identification and marking of inner and intermediate secondary packaging levels are considered to be required.
+Unique identification and labelling of inner and intermediate secondary packaging levels are required in adherence to the specifications outlined in Sections 2 and 3.
 Examples of inner or intermediary secondary packaging include, but are not limited to: